noobychris/audi-can-rpi/README.md

 ✅ = Tested and working
 ⚠️ = Not yet tested / uncertain

 Note: The cars in the list should work based on candump analysis from this cars.
-It could be work on more cars, if the can messages are the same.
+It could work in more cars, if the can messages are the same.

 ---